-The academic standards for a student who is receiving VA educational benefits will be governed by the Academic Probation and Suspension policy for all students as stated in this catalog.
+The academic standards for a student who is receiving VA educational benefits will be governed by the Academic Probation, Academic Suspension andSatisfactory Progress policies for all students as stated in this catalog.
 Students who fail to make satisfactory progress, who are placed on academic suspension, or whose cumulative grade point average does not meet the required level for two consecutive semesters will be reported to the Veterans Affairs Regional Office.